 There’s a reason why making money from your blog is at the end of this guide to starting a blog.
 Unless you have a huge audience somewhere already, you can’t expect to make money right away—monetization should not be your #1 focus at the moment, but rather something to work towards.

-Even still, it’s good to have an idea of which ways you’d like to make money blogging as you go into this new adventure.
+Even still, it’s good to have an idea of which ways you’d like to make money blogging as you go into this new adventure, especially if you prioritize passive income.
 Some of these monetization strategies will be easier than others to implement while your readership is still growing.

 1. Freelancing (Selling Your Services)